 - Auditing, tracking, and more

-5. Stale Forms
+5. Stale Web Site Forms

-If the end user were to press the “refresh” button on the browser, that would force it to get the new page … but you can’t force the end user to do that … can you?
+If the end-user were to press the “refresh” button on the browser, that would force it to get the new page … but you can’t force the end-user to do that … can you?

 Yes, you can.
-You can add a little text to the HEAD area of your web form source that forces the web browser to never remember the contents of the form … and to thus re-load it every time.
+You can add a little text to the HEAD area of your web form source that forces the web browser never to remember the contents of the form… and to thus re-load it every time.

 <META HTTP-EQUIV=”Pragma” CONTENT=”no-cache”>